 - Do some flashcards every day to expand the number of Portuguese words that you know.

 - After a few weeks, you should start to write down simple sentences in Portuguese.
 Best Tip: KEEP it simple!
 The main idea is to use the most important verbs (daily verbs) in the present tense.

 - Find a weekly study routine (we suggest 3 to 5 hours of study per week).
 Don’t be too ambitious with your learning Portuguese process!
 If you can do this, we are sure that you will be very well prepared to start your Portuguese course in Lisbon.
 Prior preparation will make you feel more relaxed and comfortable with all the information that you will receive during your Portuguese course in Lisbon.

-If they speak Portuguese with you in a slowly and carefully way.
+If your Portuguese level is already B1, this means that you can already communicate with people if they speak Portuguese with you in a slowly and carefully way.

 Intermediate students of Portuguese in Lisbon (levels B1 and B2) face new challenges on this level.

 When you’re starting from level A1, you have to learn basic grammar and the rules of the Portuguese sounds.
 And you have to spend some time memorizing the key rules of the language.